sagecodes/intro-to-python/README.md

 ```

+---
+### challenge

+- make a variable with with a numerical value.
+- using the `if`, `elif`, and `else` make your program print something different depending on the value in your variable.

+---

 ## Loops
-We're going to go over some of the basic loops in javascript, but yet again we're not going to cover everything, so you may want to read more about loops [here](https://www.learnpython.org/en/Loops).
+We're going to go over some of the basic loops in python, but yet again we're not going to cover everything, so you may want to read more about loops [here](https://www.learnpython.org/en/Loops).

 Loops are used when you want to repeat something.
 You can repeat the exact same thing, or change some variable and repeat the action again.

-two common types of loops are `for` and `while`.
+the two common types of loops are `for` and `while`.
 `for` loops are often used to run a loop a specified amount of time.

 `while` loops are often used to run a loop indefinitely until certain criteria are met.